rks101/isdp/README.md

 - you never reused it on multiple sites
 - you never reused it on other sites with varying one or two digits/characters

-*^ (because good Cameras watch you at 3 meters and people even with science and technology backgrounds are hellbent on justifying cameras in offices/rooms too with absolutely no regard to your mental health or data privacy)
+*^ (Be careful when you type your passwords/PINs, etc. because Cameras watch you at 3 meters in offices, cafeterias, classrooms, labs (and cannot stop thefts), ATMs, wherever you go or reside.
+Who cares about your mental health or data privacy?)

 ----